PeterPawn/YourFritz/README.md

 changes and prefer a solution, which can make them more "under the hood" without interferences with the original firmware.

-It's not possible the implement the final solution in one fell swoop ... but the building blocks are growing step by step and meanwhile I think, we should be able to test the first integrated version during this year.
+It's not possible to implement the final solution in one fell swoop ... but the building blocks are growing step by step and meanwhile I think, we should be able to test the first integrated version during this year.